DavidTre07/HooToo_HT-TM05-hacking/README.md

 #HooToo HT-TM05 hacking stuff and junk

 ####David's adds

+20171227:
+* Added script to patch with files in files folder

+So now to generate a new firmware image:

+* Download-and-split.sh
+* patch.sh

+If it goes well you can cleanup (remove) /tmp/hootoo folder

 20170321:
 * Updated script with version: HooToo TM05-Support exFAT&HFS - 2.000.068.zip
 * Updated script with some checks